CS2103AUG2016-W11-C2/main/src/test/data/ManualTesting/testScript.md

 ## Date Time Formats

-Before proceeding to add or schedule tasks with dates and time, here is a brief on the date time formats that Agendum supports, by combining any of the date format and time format below.
+Before proceeding to add or schedule tasks with dates and time, please refer to the tables below.
+They describe the date format and time format Agendum supports.
+Combine any of the date format and time format below.
 The date/time formats are case insensitive too.

 *Date Format*